innju/titanic-survival-prediction/README.md

 [Titanic survival prediction](https://titanic-survival-heroku.herokuapp.com/)
 <br>You may refers to [Deploying a basic Streamlit app to Heroku](https://towardsdatascience.com/deploying-a-basic-streamlit-app-to-heroku-be25a527fcb3) for detailed steps on deployment.
 Thanks to Mr. Muralidhar.

+<br>**Notice: Heroku is no longer free as of the end of 2022.
+Hence, the application on Heroku has been removed.
+However, you can still run the streamlit file on your local host by following this tutorial: [Run Streamlit Script](https://docs.streamlit.io/knowledge-base/using-streamlit/how-do-i-run-my-streamlit-script)**

 <br>Thanks for reading.